 Women are taught technical skills that can help them gain independence and confidence to pursue their lives.
 UMWC also works closely with PATH (People Assisting the Homeless) institute to provide transitional shelter and employment opportunities, which are specifically geared towards the veteran community.
 This helps them to transition back into society after serving in the army, and begin their journey towards self-independence.

 Likewise, the United Methodist Women Church supports UCLA (University of California, Los Angeles) students who are facing food-insecurity with free weekday meals.
 The beneficiaries are not only provided with food for their nourishment, but also other necessities such as toiletry-bags and small pocket money that they need for their daily campus life.
 If you are interested in getting help give them a call. (more)

 This Los-Angeles (LA) based Catholic Church states it is ‘Committed to ending poverty.’
 They help the community by providing emergency financing, counseling, food & clothing to the disadvantaged in society.
 This charity opens its door to the poor, regardless of their race, gender, social status or religion.
 Currently, Catholic Charities works with more than 2,500 volunteers spread across Los Angeles to support the poor in society.

 In addition, they provide help with rent payments, furniture & appliances as temporary emergency housing for the homeless.
-They have partnered with Cardinal Manning Center (CMC) in the Skid Row region of LA.
+They have partnered with the Cardinal Manning Center (CMC) in the Skid Row region of LA.
 They offer free and comprehensive rehabilitation services for adult men facing homelessness.
 Some of the benefits provided under this partnership include,

 - Safe provisional housing